Aha43/Hit/README.new.md

 }
 ```
-What to notice in above example code is:
+What to notice in the above example code is:
 * The implementation is used to realize three tests all following another test (use of the `UseAs` attribute's `followingTest` argument):
     * First (reading attributes from top to bottom) to follow the test that creates an item.
 It expects to read the created item.
 Test is named appropriately *ReadItemAfterCreate*
     * Second to follow a test that updates an item.
 It expects to read the updated item.
 Test is named appropriately *ReadItemAfterUpdate*.